List of power stations in Delaware

 This is a list of electricity-generating power stations in the U.S. state of Delaware, sorted by type and name.
-In 2023, Delaware had a total summer capacity of 3,296 MW through all of its power plants, and a net generation of 4,772 GWh.
-In 2024, the electrical energy generation mix was 87.3% natural gas, 4.7% other gases, 3.6% solar, 3.1% coal, 1.3% biomass, and less than 0.1% wind.
-Distributed small-scale solar, including customer-owned photovoltaic panels, delivered an additional net 205 GWh to the state's electricity grid in 2024.
-This is about 20 percent more than the amount generated by Delaware's utility-scale solar facilities.
+In 2024, Delaware had a total summer capacity of 3.3 GW through all of its power plants, and a net generation of 4,799 GWh.
+In 2025, the electrical energy generation mix was 85.3% natural gas, 4.7% coal, 3.9% other gases, 3.4% solar, 1.9% petroleum, 0.7% biomass, and less than 0.1% wind.
+Distributed small-scale solar, including customer-owned photovoltaic panels, delivered an additional net 225 GWh to the state's electricity grid in 2024.
+This is about 25 percent more than the amount generated by Delaware's utility-scale solar facilities.